kaband/PSMame-Screensaver/README.md

 * .NET Framework 4.5.2 (or higher) - https://www.microsoft.com/en-us/download/details.aspx?id=42643
 * Powershell 5.0/5.1 - https://www.microsoft.com/en-us/download/details.aspx?id=54616 (part of Windows Management Framework)
 * MAME - https://www.mamedev.org/
-* Windows OS - Windows 10, 8, or 7 should work fine as long as .NET 4.5.2 and Powershell 5.0/5.1 from Windows Management Framework is installed
+* Windows OS - Windows 10, 8, or 7 should work fine as long as .NET 4.5.2 and Powershell 5.0/5.1 from Windows Management Framework is installed.
+Windows 10 meets these requirements out of the box.

 **Installation**
 * Download the zip file with the binaries inside.